 Diving deeper into behavior, especially looking at it from a day-to-day perspective, can be key to uncovering nuances that help you build personas.
 This information can assist you in not only finding better potential customers but nurturing them through the funnel in the right way.
 What social media platforms do they use?
 When are they most active at work?
 What content do they consume and where from?
 These questions that your sales team might ask to better understand customers can help your marketing team figure out when and where to implement your messaging strategies.
 Knowing your purchase influencer’s work schedules might help you figure out when the prime messaging times are.
 Understanding their media consumption can help you figure out where to place messages as well as give you insight into their interests – which can be more helpful than you think.

 This list is by no means exhaustive, nor does a good buyer persona have to include all of the above information.
-But having some information from all five categories is a good start to depicting an accurate version of a quality prospect that could turn into a closed customer.
+But having some information from all five categories is a good start to depicting an accurate version of a quality prospect that could turn into a closed customer for your SaaS company.
 Basing personas on aspects of current closed customers help the marketing team hone messaging strategies.
 Personas also ultimately help the sales team save time in the future by using the personas to find a larger volume or more quality leads.

 Need help building a buyer persona question list for your sales team?
 Let’s talk.